nick-paul/vec/README.md

-A single file C++ library for working with lists of numerics
+A header-only C++ library for working with lists of numerics